Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets

 Assuming independent noise across datasets is realistic when each dataset provides a distinct proxy for the same latent quantity of interest.
 For example, if $\theta_i$ represents the true next-week demand for a product in a region, then transaction logs, search query volumes, and pre-order counts each provide imperfect measurements of $\theta_i$.
 The noise in each dataset is independent of the true demand and of the other datasets because it arises from separate operational mechanisms.

-While one could consider correlated noises, or other generalizations leading to nonlinear data valuations---positive correlations inducing diminishing returns, negative correlations generating complementarities, or valuations being non-linear in precision---\emph{our focus is to show that even under linear valuations, which form a fundamental and extensively studied benchmark in economic theory~\cite{Gale60}, data markets differ substantially from classical markets in the complexity of the problem (\Cref{intro-linearpricing}) and solution concepts (\Cref{sec:optimal_plc}).}
+While one could consider correlated noises, or other generalizations leading to nonlinear data valuations---positive correlations inducing diminishing returns, negative correlations generating complementarities, or valuations being non-linear in precision---\emph{our focus is to show that even under linear valuations, which form a fundamental and extensively studied benchmark in economic theory~\cite{Gale60}, data markets differ substantially from classical markets in the complexity of the problem (\cref{sec:overview:differences}).}

 For notational convenience, from here onwards, instead of representing the quantity of data in terms of the number of records, we specify quantity in terms of \emph{fractions} of datasets, i.e, a bundle $\xvec_i = (x_{i,1}, \ldots, x_{i,m})$ contains an $x_{i,j} \in [0, 1]$ fraction of each dataset $j$.
+If the price vector is $\pvec$, then the price of a bundle $\xvec_i$ would be $\pvec^T\xvec_i$.
 Datasets typically have a very large number of records, so we allow each $x_{i,j}$ to be an arbitrary number in $[0, 1]$ (i.e., we \emph{do not} require $x_{i,j}$ to be a multiple of $1/s_j$).